-The URI Counseling Center offers a variety of services for students, including individual and group counseling and therapy, psychoeducational testing, and referral services.
-Below is some information about the counseling process and Center policies.
+The URI Counseling Center offers a variety of services for students, including individual and group counseling, consultation, psycho-educational screenings, and referral services.
+Below is an outline of our policies.
 We would appreciate it if you would take the time to read this information.
-If you have any questions, feel free to discuss them with any of our staff or the Director.
+If you have any questions, feel free to discuss them with any of our staff.
+You may also speak with our Director, Dr. Robert Samuels.

 Your Initial Appointment (Intake): We want to provide prompt service, but sometimes due to high client demand, you may have to wait several days before your intake appointment.
-If you need assistance before your intake appointment, please feel free to call or come to the Counseling Center and ask to speak to the “Counselor on Call” or “OC”.
+If you need assistance before your intake appointment, please feel free to call or come to the Counseling Center and ask to speak to the “Counselor on Call.”

 Your Counselor: The Center staff is made up of psychologists, clinical counselors, and advanced graduate students-in-training.
 We want you to have confidence in your counselor, so feel free to inquire about your counselor’s background and training.
-You can be assured that our graduate students have substantial training and experience and receive weekly supervision from professional staff.
+You can be assured that our graduate students are nearing the end of their academic training and that they receive weekly supervision from our professional staff.

 The Process of Counseling: The experience of counseling or psychotherapy varies depending on the counselor, the client, and the particular concerns which the client brings.
 There are a number of different approaches which may be used to help with the concerns you hope to address.
-In general, the process involves you speaking about your issues openly and honestly, while your counselor listens to you attentively and respectfully, asks you questions, and works with you collaboratively to address your issues.
-You should expect to be able to discuss with your counselor any concerns you have, whether about your problems or about the process of counseling itself.
-While your counselor will help you meet your goals, he or she might not tell you what to do.
-Rather, you will both work to energize your strengths and to help you make the best decisions and take action to improve your life.
-If you do not feel satisfied with the progress that you are making in counseling, or with any aspect of the counseling process, share your concerns with your counselor.
-She or he needs to know your concerns in order to be helpful to you.
+In general, the process involves you speaking about your issues openly and honestly.
+Your counselor will listen to you attentively and respectfully, ask you questions, and work with you collaboratively to address your issues.
+You should expect to be able to discuss with your counselor any concerns you have, whether about the challenges you are facing or about the process of counseling itself.
+While your counselor will help you meet your goals, he or she might not tell you exactly what to do.
+Rather, you will both work to energize your strengths to help you make the best decisions and to take action to improve your life.

 The University Counseling Center: A Confidential Service